-To configure your M241 Logic Controller as a Modbus TCP slave device, you must:
+To configure your M251 Logic Controller as a Modbus TCP slave device, you must:

-Step Action 1 Add a TM4ES4 expansion module to your configuration.
-To do this, you must have added the Industrial_Ethernet_manager to your logic controller.
-2 Select Modbus TCP Slave Device in the Hardware Catalog.
-3 Drag and drop it to the Devices tree on one of the highlighted nodes.
-For more information on adding a device to your project, refer to: • Using the Drag-and-drop Method (see EcoStruxure Machine Expert, Programming Guide) • Using the Contextual Menu or Plus Button (see EcoStruxure Machine Expert, Programming Guide)
+Step Action 1 Select Modbus TCP Slave Device in the Hardware Catalog.
+2 Drag and drop it to the Devices tree on one of the highlighted nodes.
+For more information on adding a device to your project, refer to: • Using the Drag-and-drop Method • Using the Contextual Menu or Plus Button